 You can analyze who’s viewing your docs, who’s contributing to them, which docs are being viewed more often…The list goes on!

 C) Organizational capabilities

 Helpjuice does a great job of organizing all your docs.
 You can easily label and find them using the search feature.

-No more squinting at folders to find the document you were looking for!
+No more squinting at folders to find the doc you were looking for!

 One of the best things about Helpjuice is that you can keep a document in multiple folders simultaneously.
 For example, you can place a document on social media marketing in your marketing and PR folders!

 You won’t have to keep shuffling between folders to find relevant docs!